lsiddd/drones_and_stuff/src/network/doc/queue.rst

 * ``DropBeforeEnqueue``
 * ``DropAfterDequeue``

-Also, the QueueBase class defines two additional trace sources:
+Also, the QueueBase class defines one attribute:

+* ``MaxSize``: the maximum queue size

+and two trace sources:

 * ``PacketsInQueue``
 * ``BytesInQueue``